slviajero/tinybasic/MANUAL.md

 ### Introduction

 The structured language set introduces a few loop and conditional statements into BASIC for a more GOTO free code.
-The curent implementation is not GOTO save.
-This means that jumping out of loops and into loops is possible but not handled by the interpreter in a save way.
+The current implementation is not GOTO safe.
+This means that jumping out of loops and into loops is possible but not handled by the interpreter in a safe way.
 Nested loop errors are also not always detected.

 ### WHILE and WEND